 - Have you put lasting powers of attorney (LPA) in place, or their equivalents in Scotland and Northern Ireland?
 An LPA passes control of your affairs to your chosen attorney if you become unable to act because of accident or illness.
 There are two types of LPA: - Health and welfare LPA: This covers decisions on areas such as medical care, moving into a care home and life-sustaining treatment.
 For instance, you can research sheltered accommodation and care homes now and include specific instructions about where you want to go in this type of LPA. - Property and financial affairs LPA: This covers financial matters from managing your bank account to selling your home. - You should think about who you want to have responsibility for your affairs.
-It should be someone you trust, who you are confident will be in good health and able to take on the or willing to make financial decisions long before it is triggered.
-For example, if you start using pension income drawdown there could come a time when it becomes worth switching to an annuity for greater income security.
-When selecting your financial adviser, you should choose a firm which can stay the course as we aim to do. - Have you made a will and if so, is it up to date?
+It should be someone you trust, who you are confident will be in good health and able to take on the responsibility, potentially for many years.
+If you do not have an LPA in place, the Public Guardian steps in to oversee the making of decisions on your behalf.
+This option is inevitably less personal, more expensive and usually slower.

+- Who will provide financial advice as your life changes?
+An LPA provides a backstop, but you may become less able or willing - to make financial decisions long before it is triggered.
+For example, if you start using pension income drawdown there could come a time when it becomes worth switching partly or wholly to an annuity for greater income security.
+When selecting your financial adviser, you should choose a firm which can stay the course - as we aim to do. - Have you made a will and if so, is it up to date?
 A will lets you choose both how your estate is distributed and who handles the process.
 Again, there is a statutory fall back, this time in the shape of the intestacy rules.
-As a one-size-fits-all solution, the intestacy rules will often produce less than perfect results.
+As a one-size-fitsall solution, the intestacy rules will often produce less than perfect results.
 Intestacy rules vary between England and Wales, Scotland and Northern Ireland.